-Asuna is this in SAO, doing less raw damage but attacking and moving faster.
+Asuna is this in SAO, doing less raw damage but attacking and moving more quickly.
 More than once she's taken down opponents who've given Kirito trouble.

-Little Bit Beastly: The Cait Sith, one of the nine playable races in ALO is basically an entire nation of cat-people.
+Little Bit Beastly: The Cait-Sith, one of the nine playable races in ALO, are basically an entire nation of cat-people.

 Lock and Load Montage: There's a short one in Caliber, just before the heroes set out to challenge the quest and grab Excaliber.

-Locked Room Mystery: The short story "Murder Case in the Area" is about figuring out how someone was killed in town, which normally makes players immune to damage.
+Locked Room Mystery: The short story "Murder Case in the Area" is about figuring out how someone was killed in town, in which players are normally immune to damage.

 Loners Are Freaks: Kirito and the few other solo players are seen as unusual for not joining guilds and going out to battle alone, something that is likely to get them killed.
 On the other hand, it's the reason Kirito is so skilled, and presumably the other solo players as well.

-Look Behind You: In Intermission: Reason for the Whiskersnote previously known as Continuation: Aria in the Starless Night, Kirito says this to Kotarou and Isuke from the Fūmaningun guild whom cornered both Argo and himself.
-They did not believed him at first thinking it was a trick, but it wasn't because a Trembling Ox just popped behind them.
+Look Behind You: In Intermission: Reason for the Whiskersnote previously known as Continuation: Aria in the Starless Night, Kirito says this to Kotarou and Isuke from the Fūmaningun guild who cornered both Argo and himself.
+They don't believe him at first, thinking it's a trick, but it isn't because a Trembling Ox just spawned behind them.

 Towns are safe zones, where players cannot be killed except in a duel.
-PK'ers found that if you challenge someone to a duel while they're asleep, you can manually move their hand to accept, and then kill them without retaliation.
+PKers discover that if you challenge someone to a duel while they're asleep, you can manually move their hand to accept, and then kill them without retaliation.

 Several people are killed in a town, without anyone seeing the duel victory symbol appearing, so everyone is confused as to how it's being done.
-Some of the victims thought it was a ghost of vengeance, but Kirito and Asuna assume it's just a system exploit.
-Turns out to be neither.
+Some of the victims think it's a ghost of vengeance, but Kirito and Asuna assume it's just a system exploit.
+It turns out to be neither.
 The "victims" were faking their deaths to terrorize the man who murdered their guild leader.
 They took advantage of the fact that players can't be harmed in cities, but items (including armor) can, and a destroyed item Disappears into Light in the same way a dead player does.
 So they just stabbed themselves, faked being in pain, and when their armor was destroyed, teleported away.

 Loot Drama: In-Universe example, played seriously.
-One early episode revolved around a younger character being bullied by a crooked guild trying to rob her of a rare item that could revive her Pet, and in another arc, several Player Killing incidents revolved around a guild that crumbled after a disagreement over how to use a rare ring that dropped from a mob.
+One early episode revolves around a younger character being bullied by a crooked guild trying to rob her of a rare item that could revive her familiar, and in another arc, several Player Killing incidents revolve around a guild that crumbled after a disagreement over how to use a rare ring that dropped from a mob.

 Lord British Postulate: There are a number of areas in ALO that are locked simply by placing enough powerful enemies that no one should be able to pass.
 The quest to enter the World Tree is this.
 The enemies themselves are on the low-end of the power scale, but they spawn infinitely.
 And if you do manage to get past them, the door will not open for anyone but a GM.

 Magic Skirt: Averted, thanks to the physics engine which simulates gravity.
-Silica learned this the hard way.
+Silica learns this the hard way.

-Episode Two of the GGO arc has one of the male players ogling Sinon's avatar, staring at her legs and chest.
+Episode 2 of Season 2 has one of the male players ogling Sinon's avatar, staring at her legs and chest.

 Marry Them All: In the Noncanon Gaiden X2, which takes place at the end of the Underworld arc, basically all of Kirito's somewhat Unwanted Harem decide to just marry him in-game, and both Kirito & Asuna agree, making the Battle Harem "official", at least for around 5 years of accelerated time.
 Non-canonical, especially since the Alicization arc is still being written, and Ronie wasn't part of the harem (though Alice was).

-Meaningless Villain Victory: During the aftermath of Fairy Dance, it is discovered that even if Sugou had managed to perfect his Mind Control research, it would have only worked with the (now-defunct) first-generation Nerve Gears.
+Meaningless Villain Victory: During the aftermath of Fairy Dance, it is discovered that even if Sugou had managed to perfect his Mind Control research, it would have only worked with the (now-defunct) first-generation NERVgears.

-Meditation Powerup: In SAO, Meditation, a mental concentration skill that increased the rate of HP recovery and reduced the remaining time of negative statuses.
-However, due to its low efficiency and lame pose, not many players took it.
+Meditation Powerup: In SAO, Meditation is a mental concentration skill that increases the rate of HP recovery and reduces the remaining time of negative statuses.
+However, due to its low efficiency and lame pose, not many players use it.

-Million Mook March: When they first reach the inside of world tree, it doesn't seem to be very well guarded.
-Then once Kirito attempts to break through, they start showing up en masse.
+Million Mook March: When they first reach the inside of the World Tree, it doesn't seem to be very well-guarded.
+However, once Kirito attempts to break through, they start showing up en masse.
 After Leafa and Recon try to help, the numbers grow even bigger, to the point that all you can see up there is a wall of guardians.

-The Mirror Shows Your True Self: Kayaba gave every player of SAO an item called "hand mirror", the item forces the player avatars into what they looked like in the real world.
+The Mirror Shows Your True Self: Kayaba gives every player of SAO an item called "hand mirror", which forces the player avatars into the players' real-world appearance.